phpactor/phpactor/plugin/README.md

     system_test: tests/System/<kernel>Test.php
 ```

-Classes can be automatically created by mapping detinations to [new class](#create-class)
+Classes can be automatically created by mapping destinations to [new class](#create-class)
 variants:

 ```